 - Youth who have reached their 5th birthday before October 1 of the current 4-H year through youth who have not reached their 19th birthday before October 1 of the current 4-H year are eligible to enroll in a 4-H club.

 - To complete the 4-H year you must:

-Kittitas County 4-H Council is sponsoring four scholarships in the amount of $1000 each:
+Kittitas County 4-H Council is sponsoring six scholarships in the amount of $2000 each:

-- 4-H Endowment Trust Fund Scholarship-Awarded to a graduating senior who is actively involved in leadership.
+- 4-H Endowment Trust Fund Scholarship-Awarded to a graduating senior who is actively involved in the 4-H leadership project.

-- Barbara Schnebly Shaw Scholarship-Awarded to a graduating senior or a college student, that has not received a Kittitas County 4-H Scholarship, who excelled in demonstrations and/or club leadership.
+- Barbara Schnebly Shaw A Scholarship-Awarded to a graduating senior who excelled in demonstrations and/or club leadership.

-- Barbara Schnebly Shaw Scholarship-Awarded to a college student who has previously received a Kittitas County 4-H Scholarship and who excelled in demonstrations and/or club leadership.
+- Barbara Schnebly Shaw B Scholarship-Awarded to a post-secondary student who excelled in demonstrations and/or club leadership.

 Applicants must meet the following criteria:

-- Have a cumulative high school/college GPA of 2.0 or better or equivalent
+- Have a cumulative high school/college GPA of 2.0 or better.

 - Submit a resume that includes your 4-H involvement.

-- Submit most recent KYG 4-H Project Record.
+- Submit most recent KYG 4-H Project Record if appilicable.

 Only one application package needs to be submitted to be considered for all scholarships.

 An interview with the Scholarship Selection Committee will be scheduled within two weeks after the application closes.